-- Turn the ends of the fiber roll up slope to prevent runoff from going around the roll. - Stake fiber rolls into a 2 to 4 in. deep trench with a width equal to the diameter of the fiber roll.

-Drive stakes at the end of each fiber roll and spaced 4 ft maximum on center.

-Use wood stakes with a nominal classification of 0.75by 0.75 in. and minimum length of 24 in.

-• If more than one fiber roll is placed in a row, the rolls should be overlapped, not abutted.
+- Turn the ends of the fiber roll up slope to prevent runoff from going around the roll. - · Stake fiber rolls into a 2 to 4 in. deep trench with a width equal to the diameter of the fiber - Drive stakes at the end of each fiber roll and spaced 4 ft maximum on center. - Use wood stakes with a nominal classification of 0.75by 0.75 in. and minimum length of - · If more than one fiber roll is placed in a row, the rolls should be overlapped, not abutted. - Remova · Fiber rolls are typically left in place.